Foundational Advance Track

 Synthetic Biology has the potential to achieve great things in the 21st century, which has already been described as the century of biology.
 While DNA sequencing and synthesis are advancing in capacity at a rate about five times faster than Moore's law, they are not the only technologies necessary to bring about this revolution.
 Reading and writing DNA will become ever more crucial tools as the field of synthetic biology advances but knowing how to program using DNA will be the key to the field.

 iGEM relies on a number of foundational technologies to function.
 We use BioBricks, standardization (RFCs), high-throughput quality control and many other processes to run the competition.
-We are continually expanding our capacities and a number of the projects listed below are examples of teams who have contributed parts, kits or work that advances iGEM.
+We are continually expanding our capacities and a number of the projects listed below are examples of teams who have contributed parts, kits or work that advances iGEM and/or synthetic biology.
 Unlike most other tracks, teams are not competing to solve a practical problem.
 The Foundational Advance track allows teams to come up with novel solution to technical problems surrounding core synbio technologies.

 Ecolibrium - developing a framework for engineering co-cultures